How Long will it Hurt After Dental Implant Procedures?

-Normal Dental Implant Recovery
+Average Dental Implant Recovery Time Line

-possible dull achy pain with some occasional throbbing controlled by prescription medication.
+Days 1-2: Possible dull achy pain with some occasional throbbing controlled by prescription medication.

-mild to moderate soreness and maybe a very small amount of aching at night time.
+Days 3-5: Mild to moderate soreness and maybe a very small amount of aching at night time.

-Days 5-7 – very minimal to no pain at all
+Days 5-7: Very minimal to no pain at all

 The best time to install a dental implant is at the time of natural tooth extraction.
 That is called immediate dental implant placement.
 The results of Dental Implants are better when you place a dental implant at the time of tooth extraction.
 Removing teeth and placing implants at a later time causes bone and gum loss.
 It also puts a patient through two procedures versus one.
 Two procedures normally costs more time and money too (note: It is usually necessary to do a bone graft in an extraction site to preserve bone for a future implant.
 Sometimes Immediate Implants do not require a bone grafting.).
 In some cases where there is a lot of infection It maybe necessary to place a dental implant at a later date.
 It is best to wait a very short period of time to prevent bone loss.
 In some cases, It maybe necessary to do a bone graft and have it heal prior to placing an implant.
 In my experience, this happens 25% of the time.